 If you’re planning to visit other Orlando or Florida area attractions such as Universal Studios, SeaWorld, LegoLand, the Kennedy Space Center, shopping outlets, or the beach, then you’ll be much more efficient with your time if you have access to a vehicle.
-If you will only be going “off-campus” for one or two days of a lengthy Disney vacation, then you may want to investigate a partial stay rental from the Alamo or National desks at the Dolphin hotel or the Disney Car Care Center.
-At the very least you should run a quick estimate on Uber on Lyft to see what the cost would be to use one of those service so you can compare it to the rental price.
+If you will only be going “off-campus” for one or two days of a lengthy Disney vacation, then you may want to investigate a partial stay rental from the Alamo or National desks at the Dolphin Hotel or the Disney Car Care Center.
+At the very least you should run a quick estimate on Uber or Lyft to see what the cost would be to use one of those services so you can compare it to the rental price.

 Will I be arriving in the area via Orlando International Airport?

 Some of the airport transportation options such as Mears or Sunshine Flyer are only available from Orlando International.
-If you’re arriving in the region via Sanford or Tampa airport or by rail, then a rental may be the most time and money efficient way for you to travel.
-Again, try spot checking Uber and Lyft rates to compare those options to rental rates.
+If you’re arriving in the region via Sanford or Tampa airport or by rail, then a rental may be the most time and money-efficient way for you to travel.
+Again, try spot-checking Uber and Lyft rates to compare those options to rental rates.

 During one particularly fraught Disney visit this spring, I ended up taking an Uber from Tampa International to Disney’s Wilderness Lodge.
-The rate was about $130, but there is wide variability in ride share pricing.
+The rate was about $130, but there is wide variability in rideshare pricing.